mbouchenoire/lowfer/README.md

 Lowfer is a simple tool that helps software engineers and architects document, discuss & analyse software design and architecture.

-Define your architecture using YAML files and host them in a Git repository, Lowfer will then use this repository as it's "database".
+Define your architecture using YAML (or anything similar) files and host them in a Git repository, Lowfer will then use this repository as it's "database".

 Using a Git repository as a source of truth for your architecture definition allows